-The HSM will produce detailed accident / incident statistics as determined by the CMB.
+The HSM will produce detailed accident / incident statistics as determined by the CMT.

-The HSM will report any individual accident/incident that means we need to review procedures to the appropriate Director or Service Director.
+The HSM will report any individual accident / incident that require a procedural review to the appropriate Director or Service Director.

 Premises inspections will be carried out as required by policy in conjunction with recognised trade union involvement.